ajpieroni/colabination/README.md

 Danai, Zhichen, Sandra, Alexis
   - Make a demo branch that we can keep stable
   - Where we're at with our project & how far can we get
+  - Distribute topics/demo:
+    - One person explains, one person plays
+    - Another person explain art/sound
+    - Alex: Moving, playing
+    - Ollie: Talking about what the game is, talking about alex is doing
+    - Sophia/Dasol: show off art! 🎨
+    - Dasol: ERD
+    - Kelvin: Docker (sorry)

 - [] update on progress
 - [] assign issues
 - [] combining art with the frontend code